- Written by Mark Hicken Mark Hicken

 - Published: 19 March 2008 19 March 2008

 Mark has a B.A.
 (Honours) from UBC and a J.D. from Osgoode Hall Law School in Toronto.
 He is a member of the Law Society of B.C., the Canadian Bar Association, the International Association of Wine Lawyers (Association Internationale des Juristes du Vin) and the American Society for Enology & Viticulture.
 He has also completed the Wine Executive Program at the University of California, Davis.
-Mark is the Chair of the Vancouver International Wine Festival and is a member of the BC Hospitality Foundation.
+Mark is the Chair of the Vancouver International Wine Festival.

 In 2012, Mark appeared before the House of Commons Finance Committee as a witness in favour of Bill C-311 (the inter-provincial shipping law reform bill which became law in June 2012).
 In 2016, he appeared before the Standing Senate Committee on Banking, Trade and Commerce to discuss the issue of inter-provincial trade barriers and was quoted in their report "Tear Down These Barriers: Dismantling Canada's Internal Trade Barriers".